input-output-hk/partner-chains-smart-contracts/docs/SIPs/09-Generalizing-Token-Transfer-From-Sidechain-to-Mainchain.md

-- _Sidechain to mainchain transfer._ At certain points in time, sidechain nodes bundle up all sidechain transactions which transfer tokens to the mainchain by constructing `ScTokenMerkleTreeEntry`s, say `scme1,...,scmeN`, and creates a Merkle tree by computing
+- _Sidechain to mainchain transfer._ At certain points in time, sidechain nodes bundle up all sidechain transactions which transfer tokens to the mainchain by constructing `ScTokenMerkleTreeEntry`s, say `scme1,...,scmeN`, and create a Merkle tree by computing
 ```
 mt = merkleTree([cbor(scme1),...,cbor(scmeN)])